-1 Introduction
+1 Introduction and related work

-The basic problem in case based reasoning (CBR) is to infer a solution for a new probleminstance by using a collection of existing problem-solution cases [15].
-The basic heuristic that guides CBR is the hypothesis that similar problems have similar solutions [12].
-The area of CBR research has had practical success and has been shown to be widely applicable [9].
-The well known methodological framework of case-based reasoning divides CBR into four main steps (referred to as the R^4 framework): retrieve, reuse, refine and retain [12].
-These steps are useful for devising a practical CBR system, but can at best represent CBR as an informal or non-rigorous model of AI.
-CBR has been often criticized for lacking a sound theoretical basis and there has only recently been some attempts at formalizing CBR in a theoretical framework.
-A main step in this direction was made by Hullermeier [13] who made the link between CBR and the probably approximately correct (PAC) theoretical model of learning [1].
-Hullermeier defines case-based reasoning as a prediction process which allows him to make the connection between CBR and the learning based on a sample.
-He calls this framework case-based inference (CBI) which aims to solve the 'retrieve' and 'reuse' steps of the R^4 framework.
+The basic problem in case based reasoning (CBR) is to infer a solution for a new problem-instance by using a collection of existing problem-solution cases [1].
+(We will henceforth use 'problem' for 'problem instance'.)
+The basic heuristic that guides CBR is the hypothesis that similar problems have similar solutions (see [2], for example).
+The area of CBR research has had practical success and has been shown to be widely applicable [3].
+The well known methodological framework of case-based reasoning divides CBR into four main steps (referred to as the R^4 framework): retrieve, reuse, refine and retain [2].

+There have been a number of attempts to develop a sound theoretical basis for CBR.
+Significant recent work, due to Hüllermeier [4], makes a connection between CBR and the probably approximately correct (PAC) theoretical model of learning [5].
+Hüllermeier defines case-based reasoning as a prediction process, which allows him to make the connection between CBR and the learning based on a sample.
+He calls this framework case-based inference (CBI) and it aims to solve the 'retrieve' and 'reuse' steps of the R^4 framework.
 Given a new problem to be solved, CBI aims just to produce a 'promising' set of solutions for use by the remaining two steps of the R^4 framework.
-These last two stages of the R^4 framework use not just the set of promising (or, credible) solutions but also domain-knowledge, user input and further problem-solving strategies [12].
-As noted in [16] section 5.4, these steps adapt the set of promising solutions into a solution that fits the existing problem.
+The last two stages of the R^4 framework use not just the set of candidate solutions but also domain-knowledge, user input and further problem-solving strategies [2].
+As noted in Section 5.4 of [6], these steps adapt the set of promising solutions into a solution that fits the existing problem.

-In this paper we present a new framework of CBI which extends that of [12] and enables us to represent the problem of case-based learning in a rigorous mathematical framework.
-In this representation, learning CBI is simply a multi-category classification problem.
+In this paper, we continue work in the direction inspired by [2], probabilistically modelling case-based inference as a multi-category classification problem.
 We use a recently-developed notion of geometric margin of classification, called width, to obtain generalization error bounds.
-This notion has recently been used in [4] to exploit regularity in training samples for the problem of learning classification in finite metric spaces.
+This notion has recently been used in [7] to exploit regularity in training samples for the problem of classification learning in finite metric spaces.
 The main results in the current paper are bounds on the error of case-based learning which involve the sample width.